 Ever shelled out marketing dollars on a PPC campaign that didn’t bring results?
 We feel your pain.
 It’s a common fear among marketers jumping into PPC for the first time.

-Once you crack the code and roll out savvy strategies, your PPC campaigns (also called paid search) will fire from all cylinders and deliver impressive results.
+Once you crack the code and roll out savvy strategies, your PPC campaigns (also called paid search) will fire on all cylinders and deliver impressive results.

 PPC not growing could mean you’re experiencing the dreaded paid search plateau.